 Management and governance are not one and the same, and unfortunately, many people still get the two confused.
-After years of misunderstandings and misconceptions, many myths about how governance has surfaced.
-In this article, we hope to demystify some of these misconceptions and straighten out what governance really is.
+After years of misunderstandings and misconceptions, many myths about governance have surfaced.
+In this article, we hope to demystify some of these misconceptions and straighten out what good governance really is.

 A rundown of what governance is not

 In 1916, French mining director and management theory pioneer Henri Fayol defined the five management functions in his book, “Administration Industrielle et Generale.”

 Management is the coordination and administration of tasks to achieve a defined goal.
 Management operates through specific structures that are set in place and committees like project control boards and project management offices.

 Getting things straight

 Good management and good governance are not synonymous.
 On top of that, governance functions and management functions are not synonymous.
 However, as we will be talking about, good governance will result in good management outcomes.

 “The system by which an organisation is controlled and operates and the mechanisms by which it, and its people, are held to account.
 Ethics, risk management, compliance and administration are all elements of governance.”

 Governance is the exclusive responsibility of the governing body (in our case, the Board of Directors) for the performance and conformance of the organisation.
 So without further ado, below are the five functions of governance.

 This needs to be clearly defined through the company’s mission and vision from the very start of the organisation’s development.
 Once this is set, the organisation’s strategic plan must reflect said objectives.
 The objectives define the organisation's purpose and how it will achieve it.
 It is the essence and the fundamental driving force of the organisation, making it the foundation and one of the most important things to define for the business's future success.